wlav/cppyy/doc/source/distribution.rst

 Distribution
 ============

-On this page, $CPPYYHOME is expected to point the location of the backend, e.g.
-$PYTHONHOME/site-packages/cppyy_backend if it was installed in the default location.

 Loading code directly into Cling is fine for interactive work and small scripts, but large scale applications should take advantage of pre-packaging code, linking in libraries, and describing other dependencies.
-Tools are available as part of the backend, under $CPPYYHOME/bin, which should be added to your executable path (PATH).
+The necessary tools are installed as part of the backend.

 Dictionary generation